Hopi Hari: Management Issues

 Even with the strong economic potential, the park has always faced great difficulties throughout the years due to factors such as mismanagement, constant changes in administration and some accidents.
 In its early years, the park did not achieve project revenue thus, preventing new investments and the balance of its construction's debts and resulting in the transfer of the business to new owners in 2009.
 The best performance the park achieved was between 2010 and 2011, with a high audience, which allowed agreements with brands and sponsorships, such as Warner Bros, in addition to the purchase of a Multi Inversion Roller Coaster from Intamin.
 Despite the growth, in 2012 the park faced difficulties again after a fatal accident in its free-fall tower.
 As a result of the accident and sensational media, the park experienced a drop in visitation that triggered more financial issues and security problems.
-Close to bankruptcy in 2016 and with 700 million reais in debt, the park again changed management, got a recovery agreement with the court and it was forced to sell the unbuilt 10 inversion roller coaster to pay off a creditor.
+Close to bankruptcy in 2016 and with 700 million Reais in debt, the park again changed management, got a recovery agreement with the court and it was forced to sell the unbuilt 10 inversion roller coaster to pay off a creditor.
 In 2017 the new management team was able to form agreements to revitalize and repair the park's areas and rides which attracted more visitors.
 In 2018, the recovery agreement was refuted by one of the largest creditors and after several amendment proposals (including the attempt to buy from another group) it was accepted in 2022.
-In the meantime, the park had a new change in management in 2019 that provoked protests among employees.
+Meanwhile, the park had a new change in management in 2019 that provoked protests among employees.